caodoanh2001/caodoanh2001.github.io/_posts/2023-09-26-improving-hoi.md

 inline: false
 ---

-Our article "Improving Human-object Interaction with Auxiliary Semantic Information and Enhanced Instance Representation" has been accepted to be publish in "Pattern Recognition Letters".
+Our article **"Improving Human-object Interaction with Auxiliary Semantic Information and Enhanced Instance Representation"** has been accepted to be publish in "**Pattern Recognition Letters" (SCIE, Q1, IF = 5.1).**
 I want to give special thanks to Thinh V. Le and Huyen Nguyen for their efforts in this work.
 This study is also the result of undergraduate thesis of Thinh & Huyen.
+This study is also on collaboration with UIT-Together Research Group.
+In this work, we propose three key modules: Enhanced Interaction Pointers (EIP), Semantic-guided (SG) and Multi-level cross-attention (MCA) based on the HOTR model to improve itself for human-object interaction (HOI) problem.

 Authorship contribution statement:
 - Khang Nguyen: Project administration, Supervision, Idea confirmation.